Hello, I am Bhavya Vatrapu

 Reminiscing the golden days of Olappamanna Mana

-Her mesmerising, expressive eyes turned ferocious as she vividly translated injustice happening to women and social inequalities into a language of hand gestures (mudras), eye movements and emotions.
+Her mesmerizing, expressive eyes turned ferocious as she vividly translated injustice happening to women and social inequalities into a language of hand gestures (mudras), eye movements, and emotions.
 It was more than a mere substitute to the language of words we speak; the raw outpour of emotion tugs on your heart.
 Just when I was about to tear up, she shifted to expressing how women are also…[read more]